Redesigning Multi-Scale Neural Network for Crowd Counting: Method

 \subsection{Learning from relative local counting}

 Local count estimation used in recent works has appeared as a more appropriate target than the density map estimation \wrt evaluation criteria~\cite{liu2020eccv,xiong2019iccv,wang2021iccv}.
 These two means of estimation optimize crowd counting on different levels.
 They can be potentially complementary but can also result in conflicts in certain areas.
 To utilize both, we propose a new relative local counting loss alongside the absolute error loss on the density map such that they contribute to their respective targets.
-Measuring the relative counts among local regions can be more suitable than among local pixels considering the former's robustness to noise.
+Measuring the relative counts among local regions can be more suitable than among pixels considering the former's robustness to noise.

 We obtain a local counting map $X$ directly from the predicted density map by integrating density values over evenly partitioned $w\times w$ regions without overlaps.
-The corresponding ground truth $X^g$ can be obtained in the same way on the ground truth density map. $X$ can also be estimated independently aside {from} the density map but it offers no additional benefits in our experiment.
+The corresponding ground truth $X^g$ can be obtained in the same way on the ground truth density map. \miaojing{$X$ can also be estimated independently aside {from} the density map, but potential conflicts may arise when optimizing the crowd density map and the local counting map together.
+For instance, given the same region of the image, the predicted local count from the local counting map can be higher than the ground truth local count, while the accumulated local count from the crowd density map can be lower than the ground truth.
+This will result into two opposite optimizing forces, hence hinders the training process. }

+{Having the local counting map, we also need to design a new learning target to optimize it from a different perspective.
+We thereby introduce the relative local counting loss, which exploits the ranking relations based on relative local counts}.
 Relative local counts can be computed between any two local regions in $X$, yet easily-predicted regions contribute trivially to the optimization.
 To maximize efficiency, we focus on hard-predicted regions.
 In order to obtain these regions, we associate a local error map $R$ with $X$. $R$ is obtained by first calculating the pixel-wise mean squared errors between the predicted density map and the ground truth density map, then applying the same integration strategy as the local counting map $X$.

 Having $X$, $X^g$ and $R$, we select $S$ hard-predicted regions with the $S$ largest values in $R$.
 These regions are ranked in the descending order according to their ground truth crowd counts in $X^g$.
 Using this ranking order, we find the corresponding predicted crowd count of each region from $X$ and write them as a list $LX = \{x_1,x_2,...,x_S\}$.
 Our idea is that, for any two adjacent values $x_j$ and $x_{j+1}$ in $LX$, $x_j$ with a higher rank should ideally be greater than or equal to $x_{j+1}$, as this complies with their relative order indicated by their ground truth crowd counts.
 We can define a loss function to punish the network as long as it predicts $x_j$ to be smaller than $x_{j+1}$.
 Nonetheless, the ground truth corresponding to $x_j$ and $x_{j+1}$ might be of very small difference in practice.
 A small error in the prediction can cause the inconsistency between the order of $x_j$ and $x_{j+1}$ and the order of their corresponding ground truth.
 This insignificant error shall trigger the loss, which is indeed undesired and may lead to the network over-fitting.
 Therefore, we propose to split $LX$ into three sub-lists such that any two adjacent elements in a sub-list have an interval of three in $LX$: $LX_1 = \{x_1, x_4,..., x_{s-2}\}$, $LX_2 = \{x_2, x_5,...,x_{s-1}\}$, and $LX_3 =\{x_3, x_6,...,x_{s}\}$.
 The sub-lists might have different sizes depending on $S$.
 Below, we define the relative local counting loss which is independently computed in each sub-list and then added together: